anitab-org/documentation/ways-to-contribute.md

 We encourage you to contribute in any way you can and would like!
 You can contribute in many categories such as quality assurance, design, coding, outreach/research, documentation, ...

-Attend our open sessions (check [our calendar](https://calendar.google.com/calendar/embed?src=sh10tv3mtfve62somg9nngp9tg%40group.calendar.google.com)) or communicate with us on [Zulip](https://anitab-org.zulipchat.com/) to learn more about these types of contribution.
+Attend our open sessions (check [our calendar](https://calendar.google.com/calendar/embed?src=sh10tv3mtfve62somg9nngp9tg%40group.calendar.google.com)) or communicate with us on [Zulip](https://anitab-org.zulipchat.com/) to learn more about these types of contributions.

 ## Design

-Help us improve our projects user interfaces and experience for the users.
+Help us improve our project's user interfaces and experience for the users.
 Zulip stream: [#design](https://anitab-org.zulipchat.com/#narrow/stream/216323-design).

 - Create mockups for new apps (web or mobile);
 - Create mockups with a redesign of a current app (web or mobile);